Fast-scan cyclic voltammetry: Principles of FSCV

 Advantages such as chemical specificity, high resolution, and noninvasive probes make FSCV a powerful technique for detecting changing chemical concentrations in vivo.
 The chemical specificity of FSCV is derived from reduction potentials.
 Every compound has a unique reduction potential, and so the alternating voltage can be set to select for a particular compound.
-As a result, FSCV can be used to measure a variety of electrically active biological compounds such as catacholamines, indolamines, and neurotransmitters.
+As a result, FSCV can be used to measure a variety of electrically active biological compounds such as catecholamines, indolamines, and neurotransmitters.
 Concentration changes regarding ascorbic acid, oxygen, nitric oxide, and hydrogen ions (pH) can also be detected.
-FSCV can also detect neurotransmitters containing tyrosine residues when a modified sawhorse waveform is applied(Liu et al., 2022).
+FSCV can also detect neurotransmitters containing tyrosine residues when a modified sawhorse waveform is applied (Liu et al., 2022).
 It can even be used to measure multiple compounds at the same time, as long as one has a positive and the other has a negative redox potential.
 High resolution is achieved by changing the voltage at very high speeds, referred to as a fast scan rate.
 Scan rates for FSCV are on the sub-second scale, oxidizing and reducing compounds in microseconds.
 Another advantage of FSCV is its ability to be used in vivo.
 Typical electrodes consist of small carbon fiber needles that are micrometers in diameter and able to be noninvasively inserted into live tissues.
 The size of the electrode also permits it to probe very specific brain regions.
 Thus, FSCV has proved to be effective in measuring chemical fluctuations of living organisms and has been used in conjunction with several behavioral studies.